aws-samples/amazon-connect-copy/README.md

 - If relative paths are specified in instance aliases, make sure you are running `connect_diff` and `connect_copy` from the same directory, so that `connect_copy` will resolve the relative paths correctly.
-- The Connect-Copy script does not affect any instance-specific settings outside of the Amazon Connect console, such as
+- The Amazon-Connect-Copy script does not affect any instance-specific settings outside of the Amazon Connect console, such as
   [Amazon Connect service quotas](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-service-limits.html).